 We may from time to time issue additional shares of common stock, and as a result, our stockholders would experience immediate dilution.
 In addition, as opportunities present themselves, we may enter into financing or similar arrangements in the future, including the issuance of debt securities, preferred stock or common stock.
-For example, in August 2021, we entered into a sales agreement with Cowen, as sales agent, pursuant to which we may issue and sell shares of our common stock for an aggregate maximum offering price of \$100.0 million under an at-the-market offering program under which we have sold approximately \$18.0 million of shares of our common stock.
-In addition, in July 2022, we closed a private placement which included the sale of pre-funded warrants and common warrants to purchase shares of our common stock.
+For example, in August 2021, we entered into a sales agreement with Cowen and Company LLC, or TD Cowen, as sales agent, pursuant to which we may issue and sell shares of our common stock for an aggregate maximum offering price of \$100.0 million under an at-the-market offering program under which we have sold approximately \$18.0 million \$51.1 million of shares of our common stock, stock as of March, 31, 2024.
+In addition, in July 2022 and December 2023, we closed a private placement financings which included the sale of pre-funded warrants and/or common warrants to purchase shares of our common stock.
 Until exercised, the shares issuable upon the exercise of the pre-funded warrants or the common warrants are not included in the number of our outstanding shares of common stock.
 If we issue common stock or securities convertible into common stock in the future, our stockholders would experience additional dilution and such dilutive impact may be difficult to compute.